Ceryse Hightower, by Magali Villeneuve, as depicted in The World of Ice and Fire

-Ceryse's uncle, the High Septon, protested strongly when Queen Visenya Targaryen suggested that her son Maegor should be wed to Princess Rhaena Targaryen, and suggested his own niece, Ceryse Hightower.
-As such, Maegor was wed to Lady Ceryse, who was ten years his elder, in 25 AC.
-Maegor boasted to having consumated the marriage several times the next day.
+Ceryse's uncle, the High Septon, protested strongly when Queen Visenya Targaryen suggested that her son Maegor should be wed to Princess Rhaena Targaryen, and suggested his own niece.
+Ceryse and Maegor were wed in 25 AC.
+The ceremony was held at the Starry Sept of Oldtown, with Ceryse's uncle, the High Septon, performing the rites.
+Ceryse was twenty-three, whereas Maegor was thirteen years old.
+Maegor boasted to having consumated the marriage several times the day after the wedding, and those who had seen the bedding agreed that Maegor was a lusty husband.
 However, their marriage remained childless, while Maegor's half-brother Aenys had five healthy children.
 After the birth of Aenys's sixth child, Vaella, in 39 AC, Maegor decided that Ceryse was barren, and took Alys Harroway to wife, entering a polygamous marriage.
 The High Septon demanded that Maegor should leave the "whore of Harroway" and return to Ceryse.
-When Maegor was presented with chosing between setting Alys aside, of being exiled for five years, he chose exile and left for Pentos, leaving Ceryse behind in Westeros.
+When Maegor was presented with chosing between setting Alys aside, or being exiled for five years, he chose exile and left for Pentos, leaving Ceryse behind in Westeros.
 Septon Murmison was tasked with making Ceryse fertile, but failed.
 Ceryse eventually returned to her father in Oldtown.